ricardopieper/donkey-lang/README.md

 So yes, it's gonna be a statically typed, but interpreted language.

-It's called pony because my previous attempt at writing an interpreter was named horse, and for the following reasons:
+It's called Donkey because my previous attempt at writing an interpreter was named horse, and for the following reasons:

- - It will have a smaller VM, or someday even no VM at all (maybe i'll write llvm IR and compile that), just like a pony is, in general, smaller than a grown-up, adult, full-featured horse.
+ - It will have a smaller VM, or someday even no VM at all (maybe i'll write llvm IR and compile that), just like a donkey is, in general, smaller than a grown-up, adult, full-featured horse.
 Jokes aside, it's interesting to have a working interpreter to allow things like compile-time evaluation by just running the code.

- - Ponies's bodies stay closer to the ground, or in other words, "lower in the air" than horses, the same way pony will be a lower level, closer to the metal language.
+ - Donkey's bodies stay closer to the ground, or in other words, "lower in the air" than horses, the same way donkey will be a lower level, closer to the metal language.
 Doesn't mean it will be a low-level language though.

+ - I wanted to name it "pony" but there is an actual programming language with that name.
+ -
 Having said that, it's probably gonna be a much larger effort than Horse.